italia/spid-testenv2/CONTRIBUTING.md

 ---------

 GitHub issues aren't a good medium for handling questions.
-There are better places to ask questions, for example Stack Overflow; please use the ``spid-testenv2`` tag to make those questions easy to find by the maintainers.
+There are better places to ask questions, for example Stack Overflow or [Forum Italia](https://forum.italia.it/); please use the ``spid-testenv2`` tag to make those questions easy to find by the maintainers.

 If you want to ask a question anyway, please make sure that: